GGranja12/Airbnb-Lisbon-Data-overview/README.md

 #### *Data Visualizations* 📊

-After applying data preparation and cleaning techniques in a Python notebook we created Tableau dashboards to provide the audience with a clear and straighforward overview of insightful aspects related to our target feature: real estate prices in King's County.
+After applying data preparation and cleaning techniques in a Python notebook I developed Tableau dashboards to provide the audience with a clear and straighforward overview of insightful aspects related to our target feature: real estate prices in King's County.

 No spoiler needed - just take a look and [explore it for yourself](https://public.tableau.com/views/Book1_17325726562400/PriceForecasters?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).